 What Can I Do with a Philosophy Degree?

 A philosophy degree and careful planning are no guarantee of future success, but philosophy majors might find some facts reassuring.
-As a group, philosophy majors gain employment on graduation at higher than average rates, rank highly in median mid-career salary; consistently score at or near the top on admissions tests like the LSAT and GMAT; earn entrance to medical school at a higher rate than all other majors, including chemistry and biology; and more generally enjoy a well-earned reputation for rigorous thinking.
+As a group, philosophy majors gain employment on graduation at higher than average rates; rank highly in median mid-career salary; consistently score at or near the top on admissions tests like the LSAT and GMAT; earn entrance to medical school at a higher rate than all other majors, including chemistry and biology; and more generally enjoy a well-earned reputation for rigorous thinking.
 While the best reason to major in philosophy is because it interests you, that choice turns out to be an excellent career move, too.